-Print the total profit in Box 21.
+Write the total profit in Box 23.
 Attach a note with the details of your income and expenses from these sales to your income tax return.

-If you're not sure if your income from the sale of shares or other property is taxable, please contact us, see page 3.
+If you're not sure if your income from the sale of shares or other property is taxable, go to page 3 to find out how to contact us.